AndreyAgeev111/master-work-tests/README.md

 ## Examples of results

-With the specified parameters in the `simulaiton.conf` configuration file, the following picture was obtained in `Grafana`:
+With the specified parameters in the `simulation.conf` configuration file, the following picture was obtained in `Grafana`:

 ![grafana board example](res/grafana.png)